A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended versions of Quinn's TQFT

 \end{itemize} \end{Definition} It should perhaps be noted that the name we have used here needs justifying.
-We have not as yet shown that the structure outline above does give a once extended TQFT as that will require a proof that the bifunctor \emph{is} symmetric monoidal.
+We have not as yet shown that the structure outline above does give a once-extended TQFT as that will require a proof that the bifunctor \emph{is} symmetric monoidal.
 That will be shown later (see Theorem \ref{eQuinn is an eTQFT} in Subsection \ref{Quinn_is_sym_mon}).

-From the constructions\footnote{It may be useful to refer to the summary of Section \ref{sec:homotopy_underpinning} in Subsection \ref{sec:comm_summary}.} in Section \ref{sec:homotopy_underpinning}, combined with the previous lemmas, it follows that we do indeed have a bifunctor,
+From the constructions in Section \ref{sec:homotopy_underpinning}, combined with the previous lemmas, it follows that we do indeed have a bifunctor, $\tFQ{\Bc}\colon \tcob{n} \to \vProfGrphf$.
 The fact that $\tFQ{\Bc}$ preserves the composition of cobordisms is in Proposition \ref{techfib3}, that $\tFQ{\Bc}$ preserves the horizontal composition of extended cobordisms follows from Proposition \ref{lemhorcomp}, and that $\tFQ{\Bc}$ preserves the vertical composition of extended cobordisms is dealt with by Lemma \ref{Lem:_vert_comp}.
 Preservation of vertical identities follows from Lemma \ref{lem:vert_ids}.
 Finally, preservation of horizontal identities and unitors follows from the discussion in \S\ref{horidsspan}, particularly Lemma \ref{preserves unitors}.